 Finding a few expenses to cut is just like getting a raise.
 If it’s still not enough, then start paying down debts.
 If you can’t sell the car, then start paying it off.
 It’s not instant freedom, but at least you’re making progress.
 At least you have a goal, a plan, and progress.

 At least you’re taking back control.

-Speaking of permanence, this is something very important to consider:
+Speaking of permanence, this is something essential to consider:

 You could have many more jobs, many more careers.

 You only get one body.
 This is the last one you’ll get it.